 - In the Processing Parameters tab:

 - Select the option to Mask out areas without elevation, if desired.

 - Change pixel spacing, if desired

 - Leave all other parameters as default settings

 - Click Run to geocode your data

 The resulting product name is appended with _TC.
 It will include all selected bands.
-See “Geocoded Wrapped and Unwrapped Phase” image for the resulting geocoded wrapped and unwrapped interferograms.
+See the “Geocoded Wrapped and Unwrapped Phase” image for the resulting geocoded wrapped and unwrapped interferograms.

 The final geocoded data can be exported from Sentinel-1 Toolbox in a variety of formats.